A Social Network Analysis of Occupational Segregation: Empirical background

-Direct evidence of large gender homophily within\textit{ job contact networks }comes from tabulations in Montgomery\ (1992).
-Over all occupations in a US sample from the National Longitudinal Study of Youth, 87 percent of the jobs men obtained through contacts were based on information received from other men and 70 percent of the jobs obtained informally by women were as result of information from other women.
-Montgomery shows that these outcomes hold even when looking at each narrowly defined occupation categories or one-digit industries,\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt Weeden and S{\o }rensen (2004) estimate a two-dimensional model of gender segregation, by industry \textit{and} occupation: they find much stronger segregation across occupations than across industries.\ 86\% of the total association in the data is explained by the segregation along the occupational dimension; this increases to about 93\% once industry segregation is also accounted for. } including traditionally male or female dominated occupations, where job referrals for the minority group members were obtained still with a very strong assortative matching via their own gender group.
-For example, in male-dominated occupations such as machine operators, 81 percent of the women who found their job through a referral, had a female reference.
-Such figures are surprisingly large and are likely to be only lower bounds for magnitudes of inbreeding biases within other social groups.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The gender homophily is likely to be smaller than race or ethnic homophily, given frequent close-knit relationships between men and women.\ This is confirmed for instance by Marsden (1988), who finds strong inbreeding biases in contacts between individuals of the same race or ethnicity, but less pronounced homophily within gender categories. }
+Direct evidence of large gender homophily within\textit{ job contact networks }comes, for instance, from tabulations by \citet{Montgomery 1992}.
+Over all occupations in a US sample from the National Longitudinal Study of Youth, 87 \% of the jobs men obtained through contacts were based on information received from other men and 70 \% of the jobs obtained informally by women were as result of information from other women.
+Montgomery shows that these outcomes hold even when looking at each narrowly defined occupation categories or one-digit industries,\footnote{\citet{WeedenSorensen} estimate a two-dimensional model of gender segregation, by industry \textit{and} occupation: they find much stronger segregation across occupations than across industries.\ 86 \% of the total association in the data is explained by the segregation along the occupational dimension; this increases to about 93 \% once industry segregation is also accounted for.} including traditionally male or female dominated occupations, where job referrals for the minority group members were obtained still with a very strong assortative matching via their own gender group.
+For example, in male-dominated occupations such as machine operators, 81 \% of the women who found their job through a referral, had a female reference.
+Such figures are surprisingly large and are likely to be only lower bounds for magnitudes of inbreeding biases within other social groups.\footnote{The gender homophily is likely to be smaller than race or ethnic homophily, given frequent close-knit relationships between men and women.\ This is confirmed for instance by \citet{Marsden 1988}, who finds strong inbreeding biases in contacts between individuals of the same race or ethnicity, but less pronounced homophily within gender categories.}